DonMMK/ExpressExpo/README.md

 - Modular component structure for scalability
 - Responsive design for various screen sizes
 - Enforce security best practices (auth/authz, env vars)

+## Quick start
+- You can create a new expo project following the instructions on the expo website [here](https://docs.expo.dev/get-started/installation/) or clone the expressexpo template from github [here](https://github.com/DonMMK/expressexpo).
+- If you create a new expo project you can go to the section Tooling - ExpoGo below to get started, but if you clone the expressexpo template you can skip to the section Creating your first Expo Development Build below as you cannot use expo go with the ExpressExpo template as it uses native code for some of the features.

+## Tooling - ExpoGo

+## Creating your first Expo Development Build
+- Follow the instructions on the expo website [here](https://docs.expo.dev/development/introduction/) to set up your development environment and create your first development build.

 ## Feature Requests